ShamelLakin/jobnb-client/README.md

 # Job.Bnb
-1. Welcome
+Welcome to Job.Bnb

 # Features

- 1. Keep track of and search through all job listings.
+ Job.Bnb helps you keep track of all your connections and allows you to search through all of your job listings.

 ## Technologies Implemented